Table of Contents

 Campaign Example:

-An e-commerce agency in the Philippines managing 15 high-growth client accounts experienced ₱65,000 in wasted ad spend when a junior freelancer was accidentally given “Full Control” (Admin) across multiple accounts and mistakenly duplicated a high-budget test campaign.
+An e‑commerce agency in the Philippines managing 15 high‑growth client accounts experienced $1,120 in wasted ad spend when a junior freelancer was accidentally given “Full Control” (Admin) across multiple accounts and mistakenly duplicated a high‑budget test campaign.
 After implementing structured Meta ads permission levels for external partners, the agency reduced administrative errors by 32%, saving the clients money while improving overall campaign efficiency.

-Understanding the 2026 Meta Ads Permission Hierarchy
+What Is the 2026 Meta Ads Permission Hierarchy?

 In the modern Meta Business Portfolio, access is divided into two primary categories: Internal People (Meta Work Accounts) and External Partners (Business IDs).
 Understanding the nuances of these roles is essential for anyone learning how to run Meta Ads at a professional level.